All Episodes

 Listen, I know everybody's encouraging people to vote early, but I specifically live in Manhattan.

-Okay, and I know you're gonna say this is a system we have and it's not perfect, but that's not my question.
+Okay, and I know you're going to say this is the system we have and it's not perfect, but that's not my question.

-If you live in a place where you know your vote's gonna be plant be counted by biased Democrats, should you still vote early or should you vote in person?
+If you live in a place where you know your vote's going to be counted by biased Democrats, should you still vote early or should you vote in person?

-Um you got Democrats outnumbering Republicans ten to one.
+You got Democrats outnumbering Republicans 10 to 1.

-But with all that said, I just am a strong believer that you you just it's your civic responsibility.
+But with all that said, I just am a strong believer that it's your civic responsibility, unless you're sick, unless something's happening and an emergency comes up, you really got to vote.

 I really believe that.